GeospatialPython/pyshp/README.md

 	>>> geoj["type"]
 	'MultiPolygon'

-The results from the shapes() method similiarly supports converting to GeoJSON:
+The results from the shapes() method similarly supports converting to GeoJSON:

 	>>> shapes.__geo_interface__['type']